Part 1 - General

 How long must I keep the accounting records?

-Accounting records must be retained for at least the required retention period from the date of the last entry.
-The required retention period is defined in Rule 6.1.1 as being a period equal to the remainder of the financial year of the practice unit and a further six financial years of the practice unit.
+Accounting records must be retained for the remainder of the financial year of the practice unit and the previous six financial years of the practice unit – called the Required Retention Period per rule B6.1.1.

 What evidence of paid cheques does this rule require me to keep?

-Either the actual paid cheques or digital copies of both sides of all cheques, supplied by your bank, or an arrangement as set out in the rule.
+Either the actual paid cheques or digital copies of both sides of all cheques, supplied by your bank, or an arrangement which allows you to obtain copy cheques promptly on request as set out in the rule.
+It is recommended that you agree this in writing with your bank.

 Why does the digital image need to show the front and back of a cheque?